SherbyRobotics/racecar/images/README.md

     $ chmod +x setup_vm.sh
     $ setup_vm.sh
     ```

+3. If you are using a VirtualBox, go in the network interface of the virtual machine, then add a second interface called "Bridged Adapter".
+This will be used to connect the virtual machine to ROS on the RaceCar (see [ROS on multiple computers](https://github.com/SherbyRobotics/racecar/tree/master/doc) example).

 # Create RaspberryPi3 image
 1. Install [Ubuntu Mate 18.04 for RPI3](https://ubuntu-mate.org/download/) with login name `racecar`